 Tea means Health

-Therapy, music, and Insight Timer app have been my most valuable tools in mental wellness.
+Therapy, music, books, and the Insight Timer app have all taught me valuable tools for mental wellness.
 I recently began uploading my music on Insight Timer to share creative mindfulness with others.

 Follow me on social media for regular posts on my health and home.